-During 2022, SDG&E filed four quarterly advice letters ("AL") covering the record period as required in D.02-10-062.
-AL 3995E for Q1 2022 was approved on December 22, 2022 and was effective May 30, 2022; AL 4046-E-A for Q2 2022 was approved on March 1, 2023 and was effective August 28, 2022; AL 4100-E for Q3 2022 and AL 4157-E for Q4 2022 are pending approval.
+During 2023, SDG&E filed four quarterly advice letters ("AL") covering the record period as required in D.02-10-062.
+AL 4213-E for Q1 2023 was effective May 31, 2023; AL 4267-E-A for Q2 2023 was effective August 30, 2023; AL 44309-E for Q3 2023 is expected to be approved by the end of April 2024 with an effective date of 11/29/2023 and AL 4380-E for Q4 2023 is pending approval.
 These advice letters provide detailed information on transactions that SDG&E executed while following its LCD process, as well as other data (e.g., customer load, resource schedules and fuel transactions) pertinent to the LCD process during the record period.
-SDG&E's Quarterly Compliance Reports ("QCRs") for 2022 were in compliance with SDG&E's Commission-approved BPP and applicable procurement-related rulings and decisions.
+SDG&E's Quarterly Compliance Reports ("QCRs") for 2023 were in compliance with SDG&E's Commission-approved BPP and applicable procurement-related rulings and decisions.

-1 For purposes of the Commission's review and the compliance findings requested herein, the relevant BPP is SDG&E's 2014 BPP, approved by the Commission and in compliance with Decision ("D.") 15-10-031.
+For purposes of the Commission's review and the compliance findings requested herein, the relevant BPP is SDG&E's BPP implemented by Advice Letter 2850-E (including subsequent updates thereto such as AL 3738-E approved by Resolution No. E-5196).

-2 D.02-10-062 at 52 and Conclusion of Law ("COL") 11 at 74.
+D.02-10-062 at 52 and Conclusion of Law ("COL") 11 at 74.

 II.
-1 SDG&E'S COMPLIANCE SHOWING 2 SDG&E testimony and attachments will demonstrate compliance with LCD based on 3 applicable regulatory requirements, notably D.15-05-005 (the "Decision") and D.18-10-006 4 ("Decision Approving Settlement Between San Diego Gas & Electric Company and the Office 5 of Ratepayer Advocates").3 6 A. SDG&E Showing is in Accordance with D.15-05-005 7 Based on the Decision, SDG&E's testimony will include the following: 8 Overview/narrative of LCD in the California Independent System • 9 Operator ("CAISO") markets.
-10 Description of SDG&E's bidding and scheduling processes. • Summary of reports/tables documenting aggregated annual exceptions for: 11 12 Incremental cost bid calculations 0 13 Self-commitment decisions 0 14 Master File data changes 0 15 Narratives reviewing significant strategy changes, internal software and/or 16 process changes and CAISO market design changes during the record 17 period.
-18 A background summary table outlining baseline annual data, including: 19 Total capacity of the dispatchable (bid in) portfolio 0 20 Total dispatchable capacity lost due to planned or forced outages 0 21 0 Total capacity of non-dispatchable (exclusively self-scheduled) 22 portfolio 23 Total non-dispatchable capacity lost due to planned or forced 0 24 outages 25 0 Total Energy awards (dispatchable and non-dispatchable by 26 resource type and broken down by self-scheduled versus market 27 awards)
+SDG&E'S COMPLIANCE SHOWING

+SDG&E testimony and attachments will demonstrate compliance with LCD based on applicable regulatory requirements, notably D.15-05-005 (the "Decision") and D.18-10-006 ("Decision Approving Settlement Between San Diego Gas & Electric Company and the Office of Ratepayer Advocates").

+A. SDG&E Showing is in Accordance with D.15-05-005

+Based on the Decision, SDG&E's testimony will include the following:

+- Overview/narrative of LCD in the California Independent System Operator ("CAISO") markets. - Description of SDG&E's bidding and scheduling processes. - Summary of reports/tables documenting aggregated annual exceptions for: - o Incremental cost bid calculations - Self-commitment decisions - Master File data changes - Narratives reviewing significant strategy changes, internal software and/or process changes and CAISO market design changes during the record period. - A background summary table outlining baseline annual data, including: - o Total capacity of the dispatchable (bid in) portfolio - O Total dispatchable capacity lost due to planned or forced outages - Total capacity of non-dispatchable (exclusively self-scheduled) portfolio - Total non-dispatchable capacity lost due to planned or forced outages - Total Energy awards (dispatchable and non-dispatchable by resource type and broken down by self-scheduled versus market awards)